masaochi/TC/docs/how_to_use.rst

    If you find that the memory requirement is too demanding for your machines, it is possible to specify a larger value for **OMP_NUM_THREADS**, which reduces the memory requirement **per node** in parallelized calculation.
-   Also, it might be possible to apply OpenMP parallelization only for calculations done by the external libraries just by editting ``Makefile`` (while I have not tried).

 .. _output_files: